-This morning we reach Rouen, often called the “Ville musée” (Museum Town).
-If you enjoy museums, visit one of the many art, history, and antiquities museums scattered throughout the city.
-Visit the cathedral that inspired Claude Monet and the modern Church of Joan of Arc with its magnificent 16th-century stained-glass windows.
-See the “Gros Horloge,” the astronomical clock, and the Parliament of Normandy.
-Also in Rouen is the “Place du Vieux-Marché”, the site where Joan of Arc was burnt at the stake.
-This afternoon, join a local expert for a journey along the Abbey Trail, a route of churches, castles and abbeys of the region, including Jumièges which author Victor Hugo described as one of the most beautiful ruins in France (additional expense).
+This morning we reach Rouen, often called the “Ville musée” (Museum Town) where you can visit one of the many art, history, and antiquities museums scattered throughout the city.
+Visit the cathedral that inspired Claude Monet and the modern Church of Joan of Arc with its magnificent 16thcentury stained-glass windows.
+See the “Gros Horloge,” the astronomical clock, the Parliament of Normandy, and the “Place du Vieux-Marché”, the site where Joan of Arc was burnt at the stake.
+Join a local expert for a journey along the Abbey Trail, a route of churches, castles and abbeys of the region, including Jumièges which author Victor Hugo described as one of the most beautiful ruins in France (additional expense).

 Day 5: Le Havre — Étretat

-Today, join us on a fascinating Norman journey.
 Home to farmlands, beaches and towns, Normandy is a land with a rich culinary tradition, based on its fine local produce like world-famous cheeses and apples from which cider and the brandy Calvados are made.
-It also boasts many historic landmarks, such as the Normandy landing beaches and the city of Arromanches, the closest harbour linked with the liberation of Western Europe after D-Day.
-See the enormous concrete blocks remaining from Mulberry Harbour, an artificial harbour created for the Allied operations, and the impressive Longues sur Mer, the German coastal defense battery classified as a historic monument of the D-Day landing beaches.
+It also boasts many historic landmarks, such as the Normandy landing beaches and the city of Arromanches, the closest harbor linked with the liberation of Western Europe after D-Day.
+See the enormous concrete blocks remaining from Mulberry Harbor, an artificial harbor created for the Allied operations, and the impressive Longues sur Mer, the German coastal defense battery classified as a historic monument of the D-Day landing beaches.
 At the end of this excursion, rejoin the ship in Caudebec-en-Caux.

 Day 7: Les Andelys — Vernon